AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 **Recommended caching strategy:**  **Read-through**

 **Explanation:**
-The sub-site application logic simply wants the content — it doesn’t care whether it comes from cache or the authoritative data source.
-With read-through caching, the cache automatically fetches the content from the authoritative data source on a cache miss and stores it, making the process transparent to the application.
+The sub-site application logic only needs the content — it doesn’t care whether it comes from cache or the authoritative data source.
+With read-through caching, the cache automatically fetches the content from the authoritative data source on a cache miss and stores it, so the caching process is transparent to the application.

 This strategy keeps the caching logic centralized and ensures shared content is quickly available once fetched.